 What’s involved in a workplace assessment?

-The assessment is carried out at the employee’s main place of work and usually lasts one to three hours.
-Our assessor will speak to your employee about their job role, day-to-day activities, working environment and any barriers they are facing.
+A face-to-face workplace assessment is carried out at the employee’s main place of work and usually lasts one to three hours.
+Our assessor will speak to your employee about their job role, day-to-day activities, working environment and any barriers they’re facing.
 Together, they’ll test some key assistive products to gauge what equipment could be most useful.

 What happens afterwards?